aaronphillips7493/CLAW/README.md

 	d) run {The Workflow}:

 		snakemake --profile profiles/slurm --use-conda --keep-going

+#note: remember to specify the correct profile based on our system!

-3. If {The Workflow} fails, try modifying "randSeed" and/or "numberReads" in config.yml.
+4. If {The Workflow} fails, try modifying "randSeed" and/or "numberReads" in config.yml.
 You will need to delete the files in the following directories to re-run {The Workflow}:

 		chloro_assembly/assemblies